 Number of Directors Stipulated in Articles of Incorporation 20

-Directors' Term of Office Stipulated in Articles 1 year
+Directors' Term of Office Stipulated in Articles of Incorporation 1 year

-of Incorporation Chairperson of the Board President
+Chairperson of the Board President

 Number of Directors 9

 Appointment of Outside Directors Appointed

 Number of Outside Directors 3

 Number of Independent Directors 3

-Outside Directors' Relationship with the Company (1) Updated
+Outside Directors' Relationship with the Company (1)

-Attributes Relationship with the Company
+A.L.
+11 .
+Rel Relationship with the Company []

-Name b С d е f g h i j k
+Name Attributes а b с d е f g h i j k

 Mr. Isao Yamamoto From another company

 Ms. Emi Machida СРА

 Ms. Naomi Eto From another company Δ

-\Categories for "Relationship with the Company".
+Categories for "Relationship with the Company".

-(Use "○" when the director presently falls or has recently fallen under the category; "△" when the director fell under the category in the past; "•" when a close relative of the director presently falls or has recently fallen under the category; and "▲" when a close relative of the director fell under the category in the past.)
+(Use " \circ " when the director presently falls or has recently fallen under the category; " \triangle " when the director fell under the category in the past; " \bullet " when a close relative of the director presently falls or has recently fallen under the category; and " \blacktriangle " when a close relative of the director fell under the category in the past.)

-- a.
-Person who executes business of the Company or its subsidiary - b.
-Person who executes business or a non-executive director of a parent company of the Company - c.
-Person who executes business of a fellow subsidiary of the Company - d.
-Person/entity for which the Company is a major business partner or a person who executes business for such person/entity - e.
-Major business partner of the Company or a person who executes business for such business partner - f.
-Consultant, accounting expert, or legal expert who receives large amounts of cash or other assets in addition to compensation for Directors and Corporate Officers from the Company - g.
-Major shareholder of the Company (in cases where the shareholder is a corporation, a person who executes business of the corporation) - h.
-Person who executes business for a business partner of the Company (excluding persons categorized as any of d, e, or f above) (applies to self only) - i.
-Person who executes business for another company holding cross-directorships/cross-auditorships with the Company (applies to self only) - $j.\ Person\ who\ executes\ business\ for\ an\ entity\ receiving\ contributions\ from\ the\ Company\ (applies\ to\ self\ only)$ - k.
-Other ı renderal de la constantidad de Outside Directors' Relationship with the Company (2) Jodated
+a.
+Person who executes business of the Company or its subsidiary b.
+Person who executes business or a non-executive director of a parent company of the Company c.
+Person who executes business of a fellow subsidiary of the Company d.
+Person/entity for which the Company is a major business partner or a person who executes business for such person/entity e.
+Major business partner of the Company or a person who executes business for such business partner f.
+Consultant, accounting expert, or legal expert who receives large amounts of cash or other assets in addition to compensation for Directors and Corporate Officers from the Company g.
+Major shareholder of the Company (in cases where the shareholder is a corporation, a person who executes business of the corporation)

+h.
+Person who executes business for a business partner of the Company (excluding persons categorized as any of d, e, or f above) (applies to self only)

+i.
+Person who executes business for another company holding cross-directorships/cross-auditorships with the Company (applies to self only)

+j.
+Person who executes business for an entity receiving contributions from the Company (applies to self only)

+k.
+Other

+Outside Directors' Relationship with the Company (2)